polakondaiah/Human-Activity-Based-Content-Image-Retrieval-using-simCLR/README.md

 Gallery Data: 1,000 images
 Activities covered include calling, clapping, cycling, dancing, and more.

+### Accessing the Dataset
+Due to the large size of the dataset, it is hosted externally.
+To access and download the complete dataset, please visit the following link: [Download Dataset](https://drive.google.com/file/d/1de1NZ7OYE71jtipqpd8T96Z1ggji3GVi/view?usp=sharing)

 Model Architecture
 The core of our project is the SimCLRNetwork, adapted from ResNet50, optimized for contrastive learning.
 Alongside, we employ the NT-Xent Loss function to enhance our model's capability to generate distinct and informative embeddings for each activity class.